AarkiKachhiya/Chrome_Extension/README.md

 #Leads Tracker

-This is a Chrome extension, that you can use for save your urls or any links
+This is a Chrome extension, that you can use to save your urls or any links